sipeed/MaixPy/docs/doc/en/vision/qrcode.md

     content: Initial document
 ---

-Before reading this article, make sure you are familiar with how to develop with MaixPy.
-For details, please read [MaixVision -- MaixPy Programming + Graphical Block Programming](../basic/maixvision.md)
+Before reading this article, make sure you are familiar with how to develop with MaixCAM.
+For details, please read [Quick Start](../README.md).

 ## Introduction